azdavis/azdavis.net/posts/en/unoriginality.md

 ---
-title: "Unoriginality is okay"
+title: Unoriginality is okay
 date: 2021-09-18
-desc: "An exhortation to create."
+desc: An exhortation to create.
 ---

 It's okay to do things that other people have done before.
 This is true even when other people have done that thing better than you are (currently) able.